adlnet/CATAPULT/course_examples/README.md

 Examples with an `_responsive` suffix show a responsive layout that performs better in mobile environments.
 Not every example will have both formats.

-All packages use https://www.npmjs.com/package/@rusticisoftware/cmi5 version 3.0.0 as the JS implementation of the cmi5 AU runtime.
-Newer versions of these software dependencies may work with the existing source code but were the latest provided working versions at the time of development.
+All packages use https://www.npmjs.com/package/@rusticisoftware/cmi5 version 3.1.0 as the JS implementation of the cmi5 AU runtime (found in `js/cmi5.min.js` in each package).
+Newer versions of these software dependencies may work with the existing source code but were the latest provided working versions at the time of development. `course_cmi5.js` provides a set of helpers to consolidate behaviors that might be used in traditional packages beyond the raw cmi5 requirements.

 ## How to Use an Example Package